 By Sherri J. Meiners

-This book is great for the classroom and for at home, that teaches young children on how to get along with others.
+This book is great for the classroom and for at home, which teaches young children how to get along with others.
 The book teaches simple lessons on what it means to get along with others and the different forms of sharing (e.g. taking turns or trading).